Typee-Language/Typee-WebSite/docs/md_to_html_doc.md

 stored in there, plus the level of nesting of the quote.

 `MDListItem` stores the starting end ending points of the MD tag of an item belonging to an unordered list.
+It stores also the nested level of the item.

 `MDListNumItem` stores also the starting and ending points of the MD tag of an item belonging to an ordered list.
+It stores also the nested level of the item.

-`MDCodeBlock` represents a whole block of code, from its starting point in the MD text up to the end of the text contained in this block.
-So, the ending point may be very far from the starting point.
+`MDCodeBlock` represents a GFM tag.
+It stores its starting point in the MD line text and its ending point in the same line.
+It also stores the computer language of the displayed code when it is available in the source text.

-Notice that GFM augments the MD specification of blockquotes.
-While GFM tags differ from MD ones, GFM allows also for the definition of the language used for the code in this block. `MDCodeBlock` stores also this information when it is available in the source text.
+`MDCodeLine` represents a line of code.
+It stores the starting point of the code line in the MD line text.

 `MDHRule` describes horizontal rules.
 The only thing to remeber here is the line number of the MD text where their different tags are appearing.
 This is